Fledtrain/CA-3/README.md

 # CA-3
 Created a txt.file
+Created a README.md

 # Step by Step

-You use these to change the branch to rename main
+Used these to change the branch to be renamed main

-git branch -m master main
+- git branch -m master main
-git fetch origin
+- git fetch origin
-git branch -u origin/main main git remote set-head origin -a
+- git branch -u origin/main main
+- git remote set-head origin -a

 ## Authors
 - [@Joey Whitehead](https://www.github.com/Fledtrain)